kiwi876/kiwi876/README.md

 Stuff I Do On The Weekends
 --------------------------------------------------------------------------------------------
-- Am currently learning a bunch of programing biassed stuff such as several diffrent programing languages (python, c++, java)
+- Home Labing
-- Also creating DIY devices to intergrate into hass IO (home assistant)
+- Mechatronic DIY projects
 ---------------------------------------------------------------------------------------------

 To Do Projects